New Taylor Swift Song Lyrics: Pop Star Returns With ‘Look What You Made Me Do’

 The debut of new Taylor Swift music has led to the internet buzzing all day long, as “Look What You Made Me Do” was released from her new Reputation album.
 This is the first new album from Taylor since 1989 was released in October 2014.
 The reviews have been mixed, but the song lyrics have been causing quite a stir.
-Check out the Taylor Swift song lyrics for “Look What You Made Me Do” below.
+Check out the first verse from Taylor Swift’s song “Look What You Made Me Do” below.

 While we have to wait until November 10 for the full album, we did get the first single off the album and it seems like Swift is writing about a familiar topic: her haters.
 The rumors have been going around today regarding who was the inspiration behind this song.
 Is it Kimye?
 Or maybe the feud between Katy Perry and Taylor Swift continues with this diss track?
 We will never fully know, but maybe the full Taylor Swift album will give more details.